 Ong, T., et al. Nutrition and Cancer Prevention.
 Cambridge: RSC, 2020.

 Silver, J. What Helped Get Me Through.
 Cancer Survivors Share Wisdom and Hope.
 Atlanta: ACS, 2009.

 Visel, D. Living with Cancer.
 A Practical Guide.
 New Brunswick: RU Press, 2008.

-You might also find Drinking and Stomach Cancer Risk of interest.
-However, this website is for information only.
-Thus it makes no suggestions about alcohol and colorectal cancer risk.
-Nor about alcohol and stomach cancer.
+You might also find Drinking and Stomach Cancer Risk interesting.
+But this website is only for information.
+Thus it gives no advice about alcohol and colorectal cancer.